theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-define.md

-The following section shows how to use the Xtract ODP component.

 ### To Search for a Data Object
 1. Within the main window of the component "Xtract ODP" navigate to **Operational Data Provider** and click **Search** (magnifying glass symbol) (1). <br>
 The window "Operational Data Provider Lookup" opens.